cmeeren/Facil/.github/CONTRIBUTING.md

 #### Dev workflow: Updating test project and running tests

+**Note: The steps below work in Visual Studio, but seemingly not in Rider.**

 After making changes in the generator, runtime, or package projects:

 * Set `DbTests` as the startup project